dsurdaneta/NumericConversion/README.md

 # NumericConversion

-Csharp Numeric Conversion Library.
+C# Numeric Conversion Library.
 To binary, to Octal, and to Hexadecimal